 Publishing on AMP requires a special coding language; Facebook doesn’t.
 That could make Instant Articles more accessible and easy to use for you.

-Both have limitations on what you can include in the final format.
+Both AMP and Instant Articles have limitations on what you can include in the final format.
 Facebook restricts content to text and a few photos, but you can include more on Google.
 AMP is better for advertising, as Facebook stipulates that there must be at least 350 words of text between each ad.
 Google suggests no such limitations.

 Instant Articles won’t be the be-all and end-all of your marketing strategy, but it’s a useful addition to your social media toolbox.